-The situation is more complex for the composites with near-median LHRproxy and with large and small values of BC, respectively.
-By construction there is a large difference in BC, which extends over the whole ridge area (Figure 12f).
-Consistent with Figure 5, large BC occurs towards the trailing edge of the RWP (Figure 12b) whereas small BC occurs towards the leading edge (Figure 12d).
-These scenarios thus imply substantial differences of the upper-level PV anomalies, including differences in the shape of the ridge anomaly (Figure 12f): Ridges with large BC extend on average farther poleward on the upstream side than ridges with small BC.
-Importantly, the composites also exhibit differences in the pattern of LHRproxy.
-The maximum of LHRproxy is located on average near the center of ridges with large BC (Figure 12b) but shifted polewards and downstream in ridges with small BC (Figure 12d).
-Figures (Figure 12b,d,f thereby illustrate differences in the phasing of latent heat release and the upper-level ridge anomaly that occur on average at two different stages of baroclinic development in a large number of real-world cases.
+on average near the center of ridges with large BC (Fig. 12b) but shifted polewards and downstream in ridges with small BC (Fig. 12d).
+Figure 12b, d, and f thereby illustrate differences in the phasing of latent heat release and the upper-level ridge anomaly that occur on average at two different stages of baroclinic development in a large number of real-world cases.
 Besides these phasing differences, maximum values of LHRproxy are larger with large BC than with small BC.
-By our definition of LHRproxy as a spatially integrated metric, these positive values are partly compensated by negative values on the upstream and equatorward side of the ridge, which are more strongly negative with large BC than with small BC (Figure 12f).
-Arguably, these negative values are associated with subsidence in the cold sector of a cyclone and positive values near the ridge center are associated with ascent in the warm sector (subsection 4.1), further illustrating the strong coupling of dry dynamics and moist processes during moist-baroclinic development.
-Notably, increased DIV for large BC coincides with the increased LHRproxy near the center of the ridge (Figure 12f)8.
+By our definition of LHRproxy as a spatially integrated metric, these positive values are partly compensated for by negative values on the upstream and equatorward side of the ridge, which are more strongly negative with large BC than with small BC (Fig. 12f).
+Arguably, these negative values are associated with subsidence in the cold sector of a cyclone, and positive values near the ridge center are associated with ascent in the warm sector (Sect.
+4.1), further illustrating the strong coupling of dry dynamics and moist processes during moist-baroclinic development.
+Notably, increased DIV for large BC coincides with the increased LHRproxy near the center of the ridge (Fig. 12f)8.
 This striking coincidence strongly suggests that differences in divergent ridge amplification can be attributed to differences in the release of latent heat below in these scenarios also.

-Our analysis of the scenarios with near-median BC and large variations of LHRproxy and with near-median LHRproxy and large variations of BC (Figure 12) provides some evidence that divergent ridge building can predominantly be attributed to divergent outflow associated with latent heat release below.
-The simple statistical analysis presented in Figure 11b may not provide similar evidence because that analysis does not account for changes in the pattern and phasing of latent heat release that occur on average during the baroclinic development.
-It is important to note, however, that the differences in DIV in Figure 12f are located also within the broad difference found in BC.
-The differences in DIV are further associated with differences in the amplitude and orientation of the upstream trough.
-We can thus not rule out that differences in divergent flow that is part of secondary circulations associated with dry dynamics make further contributions to differences in divergent ridge amplification.
+Our analysis of the scenarios with near-median BC and large variations of LHRproxy and with near-median LHRproxy and large variations of BC (Fig. 12) provides some evidence that divergent ridge building can predominantly be attributed to divergent outflow associated with latent heat release below.
+The simple statistical analysis presented in Fig. 11b may not provide similar evidence because that analysis does not account for changes in the pattern and

-8We have verified that all features discussed in this paragraph are indeed related to LHRproxy within the ridge area and not to LHRproxy within the neighbouring troughs.
+8We have verified that all features discussed in this paragraph are indeed related to LHRproxy within the ridge area and not to LHRproxy within the neighboring troughs.
 In addition, using a more sophisticated method to create the composites that enforces that the mean LHRproxy is the same in both composites (within 0.1%) yields virtually the same result.
-Between the presented composites, the mean LHRproxy differs by 4%
+Between the presented composites, the mean LHRproxy differs by 4%.